-- 1.1.1 This agreement is entered into by: - (a) The Secretary for Education acting under delegation from the State Services Commissioner made pursuant to section 23 and acting in accordance with section 74(5) of the State Sector Act 1988 (as amended by the Employment Relations Act 2000); and - (b) The New Zealand Educational Institute Te Riu Roa (NZEI). - 1.1.2 This agreement is binding on: - (a) Each principal who comes within the coverage set out in 1.1.3 and who is or who becomes a member of NZEI; and - (b) Every employer as defined in 1.4.4 below. - 1.1.3 This agreement covers work undertaken in state and integrated schools by principals in: - (a) Primary schools (including normal schools, model schools and intermediate schools); - (b) Composite schools other than area schools; - (c) Special schools; - 1.1.4 Untrained or Unregistered Teachers
+- 1.1.1 This Agreement is entered into by: - (a) The Secretary for Education (Secretary) acting under delegation from the State Services Commissioner made pursuant to section 23 and acting in accordance with section 74(5) of the State Sector Act 1988 (as amended by the Employment Relations Act 2000); and - (b) The New Zealand Educational Institute Te Riu Roa (NZEI Te Riu Roa). - 1.1.2 This Agreement is binding on: - (a) Each principal who comes within the coverage set out in clause 1.1.3 and who is or who becomes a member of NZEI Te Riu Roa; and - (b) Every employer as defined in clause 1.4.3 below. - 1.1.3 This Agreement covers work undertaken in state and state-integrated schools by principals in: - (a) Primary schools (including normal schools, model schools and intermediate schools); - (b) Composite schools other than area schools; - (c) Special schools. - 1.1.4 Untrained or Unregistered Teachers

-Nothing in this Agreement shall apply to untrained or unregistered teachers
+Nothing in this Agreement shall apply to untrained or unregistered teachers.